dvtate/postfix-haskell/planning/brainstorm/Closures.md

     - Augment recursion with captured local exprs (`Context.invoke()`)
 - Closure Expr (Construct closure object and push it onto stack)
 - Macros treated as such until they

+### Plan 1 - extend Context class to track macros separately
+- To Context class add a separate scope dict list for macros
+- Branch and recursive calls copy this list
+- When macro is used as in list A it's converted into a `TeeExpr` wrapped closure
+- When Branch/Recursive calls converted to IR's the macros

+#### Concerns
+- Closure defined outside of recursive function but used in both a recursive function and another recursive function contained within it such that the TeeExpr is invalid
+    - Maybe fix recursion a 5th time?

+### Plan 2 - After lex, determine ids used and defined by closures

+### Plan 3 - Refactor Context class track nesting

+- really need a

 ## Maybe in the future - Recursive closures
 Might actually be easier to refactor recursion to simply use the same closure object pointer for making recursive calls.
 Although performance would be worse beacuse fn-Table indirection.